On World Smile Day®, Colgate launches its #FreeYourSmile campaign by adapting its logo to celebrate all smiles

 Celebrating the Diversity of Smiles

 Smile Shame is associated with different attributes across markets, reflecting diverse perceptions of what makes a beautiful smile.
-In India, Smile Shame is typically attributed to whether their smile makes their face look good, or whether they are smiling too widely.
+In Australia, Smile Shame is typically associated with the colour of teeth, teeth structure, and whether their smile looks fake.

-The Colgate Smile Study 2023 also revealed that the key factor that makes Indians worry about their smile is concerns about comments from others including family, friends, and even strangers.
-This is the concern of approximately one in two people in India.
+The Colgate Smile Study 2023 also revealed that the key factor that makes Australians worry about their smile is their own feeling of self-doubt, followed by concerns about comments from others including family, friends, and even strangers.

 #FreeYourSmile is the first step in Colgate’s mission to celebrate all smiles and combat Smile Shame, with more initiatives planned.
 This movement represents Colgate’s goal to inspire individuals to express themselves freely and proudly, regardless of perceived imperfections.